jasonfb/common_core_js/README.md

 ## 0.4.6

-- Fixes a bug with nested args
+- Fixes a bug that would happen if you had no nested args

 ## 0.4.2 - 0.4.5 - Oct 2020

-- Not sure what I was doing here or why I made 3 released on the same day
+- Not sure what I was doing here or why I made 3 releases on the same day(?)
-- Several bugfixes
+- Several bugfixes happened during these iterations

 ## 0.3.0 - 0.4.1 - August 2020